b-d-e/Kairos/README.md

 I'd like to implemenet a more rigorous version of this in Rust at some point in future, possibly with a persistent queue on disk.

+It would also be nice to run as a service - currently have to use `tmux` or equivilant to leave running in background.

 ## Features

 - 🎮 Support for multiple GPUs with configurable jobs per GPU